mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 Kipnu refocused on his mission.
 He called out again, "Casra!"

-"Thi's dead," Shinna's voice came from behind him.
+"Thi's gone," Shinna's voice came from behind him.
 Kipnu jumped out of surprise and looked around for hae.

-"Or alive," thi continued.
-"Depends on how you look at it, I suppose."

 "What did you do to hae?"

 There was a moment of silence.
 Kipnu sensed that thi was moving, but couldn't see where.
 He lunged at where he thought thi was but he was met with cold thin air and the sound of hae voice above him.
 Thi spoke with a tone of smoldering rage.

-"Burning our home to the ground wasn't enough?
-Hundreds of people, dead in a moment and still you aren't satisfied."
+"You burn our entire home; hundreds of people, dead in moments and still you only care about Casra."

 "The fire?
 I didn't start that–"